NarasimhanKovalai/2-D-shooter-game/README.md

 alien_invasion.py is the main python file which enables you to run your game.
 Press "spacebar" to shoot and "Q" to quit the game any time.
+Use Left and Right arrows to navigate the ship.